mechagrue/profitbricks-powershell/README.md

 ```

-## Attach Volume
+### Attach Volume

-The volume we've created is not yet connected or attached to a server.
-To accomplish that we'll use the `dcid` and `serverid` values returned from the previous commands:
+The volume we created is not yet connected or attached to a server.
+To accomplish that, use the `dcid` and `serverid` values returned from the previous commands:

 ```
 $attachedvolume = Attach-PBVolume -DataCenterId $datacenter.Id -ServerId $newServer.Id -VolumeId $volume.Id